FAQ

 A. As per Section 2(j) of FEMA, Current account transaction means a transaction other than a capital account transaction and without prejudice to the generality of the foregoing such transaction includes,

-• Payments due in connection with foreign trade, other current business, services, and short-term banking and credit facilities in the ordinary course of business,
+• Payments due in connection with foreign trade, other current business, services, and short-term

 • Payments due as interest on loans and as net income from investments,